welcome to our website on behalf of sheriff lemma. this is a banner that when clicked will take you to the homepage

 Elderly Drivers

 Have you noticed that your loved one seems to be having difficulty driving lately?
 Perhaps they have received a couple traffic citations or have been involved in a few minor fender-benders in the last several months?
 Do they seem increasingly confused or even scared when driving?
-If you’ve noticed a significant decline in your loved one’s ability to operate a vehicle safely, the American Automobile Association (AAA) has suggestions to initiate conversations about driving with your loved one.
+If you’ve noticed a significant decline in your loved one’s ability to operate a vehicle safely, you can request a medical review through the Department of Highway Safety and Motor Vehicles and mail it to the listed address on the form.
+Florida Department of Highway Safety and Motor Vehicles Medical Referral Form

-If you are still uncomfortable about your loved one’s ability to drive safely, you can request a medical review through the Department of Highway Safety and Motor Vehicles (DHSMV) and mail it to the address listed on the form.
-You can read through DHSMV’s Medical Conditions and Driver Safety Brochure for more information about medical reviews.
 Additionally, per Florida State Statute 322.18(2)(a-b), drivers over the age of 80 are required to have their driver’s licenses renewed every six years, instead of every eight years.

 Resources